jni/ilovesymposia.com/posts/2015/03/08/experiences-porting-a-medium-sized-library-from-python-2-to-3.md

 .. wp-status: publish
 -->

+**Update:** Much of the information in this post is outdated (especially the part about Python 3 being slower — Python 3.7 is the fastest version of Python ever created.).
+Take everything you read here with a grain of salt.

 <html><body><p>Prompted in part by some discussions with Ed Schofield, creator of <a href="http://python-future.org">python-future.org</a>, I've been going on a bit of a porting spree to Python 3.
 I just finished with my gala segmentation library.
 (Find it on <a href="https://github.com/janelia-flyem/gala">GitHub</a> and <a href="http://gala.readthedocs.org">ReadTheDocs</a>.)
 Overall, the process is nowhere near as onerous as you might think it is.
 Getting started really is the hardest part.
 If you have more than yourself as a user, you should definitely just get on with it and port.

 The second hardest part is the testing.
 In particular, you will need to be careful with dictionary iteration, pickled objects, and file persistence in general.
 I'll go through these gotchas in more detail below.

+..
+TEASER_END

 </p><h2>Reminder: the order of dictionary items is undefined</h2>